Cognitive Behavioral Therapy

-- Systematic desensitization - Frequently used in patients with anxiety disorders.
-Patients imagine an uncomfortable or fearful situation and the CBT therapist helps the patient to relax through it.
-Gradually the patient becomes desensitized to the fear producing stimuli and instead associates relaxation with the stimuli.
+- Systematic desensitization – This is frequently used in patients with anxiety disorders.
+Patients imagine an uncomfortable or fearful situation, and the CBT therapist helps the patient to relax through it.
+Gradually the patient becomes desensitized to the fear-producing stimuli and instead associates relaxation with the stimuli.

-Cognitive-behavioral therapy is frequently used as a technique to cope with pain that is chronic for patients with illnesses such as rheumatoid arthritis, fibromyalgia, back pain, and cancer.
-CBT focuses on factors that exacerbate or prolong chronic pain, and should be considered as part of a multidisciplinary treatment paradigm (Molton 2007).
+Cognitive Behavioral Therapy in Chronic PainCognitive behavioral therapy is frequently used as a technique to cope with pain that is chronic for patients with illnesses such as rheumatoid arthritis, fibromyalgia, back pain, and cancer.
+CBT focuses on factors that exacerbate or prolong chronic pain and should be considered as part of a multidisciplinary treatment paradigm (Molton 2007).
 Patients who suffer from chronic pain commonly develop co-existing depression.
-Many recent studies focus on a patients’ state of mind and the ability to control their pain level.
+Many recent studies focus on a patient’s state of mind and the ability to control their pain level.
 Many of these studies show an improved quality of life and overall reduction in average pain scores.

 Cognitive Behavioral Therapy in Depression